 Driving rain and hail batter our raincoats.

-The glorious views of the Tugela Gorge we were treated to until recently are now obscured by dark black clouds and our flimsy hoods which are doing absolutely nothing to protect us from the deluge.
+The glorious views of the Tugela Gorge we were treated to until recently are now obscured by dark black clouds and our flimsy hoods, which are doing absolutely nothing to protect us from the deluge.

-Just an hour ago we were enjoying bright sunny skies and 33-degree temperatures as we took off along the Tugela River.
-Vertiginous pillars of rock framed the green valley floor.
-The mighty Drakensberg Amphitheatre towered ahead of us.
+Just an hour ago, we were enjoying bright sunny skies and 33-degree temperatures as we took off along the Tugela River.

-We followed the river where patches of dense forest gave way to rolling green hills; landscapes unlike any previous experience of South Africa.
-At times we were high above the valley floor overlooking impossibly beautiful vistas.
-Other times we were sheltered under the protective cover of jungle with the river bubbling gently beside us.
+At times, we were high above the valley floor, overlooking impossibly beautiful vistas.
+Other times, we were sheltered under the protective cover of the jungle with the river bubbling gently beside us.

 At our destination – the crossroads between two boulder-filled valleys – we waded up the river, our feet numb from the icy water.
-We climbed up a chain ladder; our fingers numb from extreme tension.
-Our reward: fleeting well-earned glimpses of the Tugela Falls – the second highest falls in the world.
+We climbed up a chain ladder; our fingers were numb from extreme tension.

 This can be an unpredictable part of South Africa, but the Tugela Gorge Hike is a beautiful and diverse outing in the stunning Drakensberg Mountains.